yunisdev/EasyScript/README.md

 ```

 ### Basic Syntax
-Syntax of EasyCode is not hard to learn.Mostly looks like JavaScript.
+Syntax of EasyCode is not hard to learn .
+Mostly looks like JavaScript.
 Example:
 ```javascript